srivshashwat8/sqlcasestudy_Flights/README.md

 # sqlcasestudy_Flights

-This is a fantastic collection of queries.
-You’ve demonstrated everything from basic aggregations and multi-table joins to complex window functions and Common Table Expressions (CTEs).
+This project is a collection of SQL queries designed to analyze a simulated aviation database.

-Here is a professional, structured **README.md** file for your GitHub repository.
-It’s designed to show off your logic and technical skills to anyone viewing your profile.
+The goal is to answer real-world airline business questions related to operations, passengers, and revenue.

 ---